onflow/flow/flips/20220203-capability-controllers.md

 If the issuer decides to revoke **B**, Bob will no longer be able to use his capability.
 If the issuer revokes **A** Alice will not be able to use her capability, but perhaps unexpected to Charlie, he will also not be able to use **A'**.

-Addressing this issue so that it would be clearer to Charlie that he received a capability that is a copy of Alice's, and not his own instance is not in the scope of this FLIP.
+Addressing this issue so that it would be clearer to Charlie that he received a capability that is a copy of Alice's, and not his own instance, is not in the scope of this FLIP.

 This could perhaps be addressed by:
 - adding extra descriptors to capabilities (names)